-One of the main difference across the different aggregation rules in terms of methodology is the way the learning rate is picked.
-For the EWA, the FS and the Ridge it is optimised empirically whereas for the OGD the theoretically calibrated value of the learning rate is used.
-This said, the results across the four aggregation rules are often consistent, though not always.
-The EWA is the simplest rule and it often appears to be the most robust when samples are small.
 Table 1 presents the Root Mean Squared Errors (RMSE) and Area under the Receiving Operator Curve (AUROC) of our different aggregation rules and compares them to the best fixed convex combination of experts known ex post and to the uniform aggregation rule (equal weights on all experts).
 The ROC curve represents the ability of a binary classifier by plotting the true positive rate against the false positive rate for all thresholds.
 If the model made a perfect prediction the area under the curve (AUROC) would be equal to 1; if it were as bad as a coin flip, the AUROC would be 0.5.
-We note that the EWA, the FS and to a lesser extent the OGD RMSE are close to their theoretical asymptotic value of the best convex combination of experts (0.26, 0.31 and 0.33 respectively versus 0.28 for the best convex combination known ex post).
-The EWA does even better as its weights are time varying wheres the best convex combination has fixed weights.
+We note that the EWA, the FS and to a lesser extent the OGD RMSE are close to their theoretical asymptotic value of the best convex combination of experts (0.26, 0.31 and 0.33 respectively versus 0.28 for the best convex combination known ex post) despite the relatively small sample size.
+The EWA does even better as its weights are time varying whereas the best convex combination has fixed weights.
 The EWA and FS aggregation rules have an AUROC remarkably close to 1.
 All aggregation rules do better than uniform weights except the Ridge which performs badly.
 Note that the prediction of the euro area crisis is counted as an error by the algorithm as this episode is not classified as a systemic crisis but as a residual event.
 We do not want to emphasize particular diagnostics but do report them to allow comparisons with the literature.
-What we do want to emphasize is that our out-of-sample graphs of the time-varying probability of systemic crises provide a transparent way of assessing the performance of our methodology.
+An expert that would increase his probability of pre-crisis from 0 to 0.00001 at the right time would have an AUROC of 1 but would not be particularly useful.
+Similarly, RMSE give information on the average performance of an expert but is not necessarily highly correlated with the quality of the signal given.
+What we do want to emphasize is that our out-of-sample graphs of the timevarying probability of systemic crises provide a transparent way of assessing the performance of our methodology and of our experts.
+A sizable, monotonic increase at the right time is a reliable and clear pre- crisis signal, which is valuable for macroprudential authorities.